 Contact lenses from Warby Parker are also widely popular.
 They are commonly referred to as their brand name, Scout.
 Thanks to the innovative CentraForm technology used in their lenses, you can enjoy smooth edges and ultra-clear vision.

-As a bonus, all their products are 100% environment friendly.
+As a bonus, all their products are 100% environmentally friendly.
 For example, sunglasses, lenses, and frames – all arrive in an eco-sustainable package that’s also attractive as a present.

 Who makes Warby Parker glasses?